-Collaborate on treatments: Whether you work out of the chiropractor’s office or see their clients in your own establishment, always show respect for your partner’s professionalism.
-You never want to undermine a chiropractor’s treatments by questioning their protocol – especially when you are talking to the client.
+Whether you work out of the chiropractor’s office or see their clients in your own establishment, always show respect for your partner’s professionalism.
+You never want to undermine a chiropractor’s treatments by questioning their protocol, especially when talking to the client.
 If you have questions about the treatment a client is getting, talk directly to the chiropractor.

-Share client information: If you get a referral from a chiropractor, let them know how things are going with their client.
+If you get a chiropractor referral, let them know how things are going with their client.
 Provide a progress report so that your partner can be in the loop on how their patient is doing in your care.
 Quite possibly, they will want to add the information to the files they keep on clients.

 Make it win/win

-The goal of the partnership is to help build each other’s practice so whatever you do, you’ll want to maintain the highest level of professionalism in your practice and when talking about your partner.
-You never want to get in the middle when it comes to talking with one of your clients about the chiropractic services they are getting.
+The partnership's goal is to help build each other’s practice, so whatever you do, you’ll want to maintain the highest level of professionalism in your practice and when talking about your partner.
+You never want to get in the middle when talking with one of your clients about the chiropractic services they are getting.
 If you have any concerns, address your partner directly.

 There are a lot of pluses to partnerships.
-Find someone who shares you values and commitment to excellence and you and your clients will win.
+Find someone who shares your values and commitment to excellence, and you and your clients will win.